 Topics will be automatically created and are prefixed by default with OpenNMS.
-If you want to use an Apache Kafka cluster with multiple OpenNMS Horizon instances, customize the topic prefix by setting org.opennms.core.ipc.rpc.kafka.group.id, org.opennms.core.ipc.sink.kafka.group.id, and org.opennms.instance.id in OpenNMS Horizon and its Minions to a string value that identifies your instance.
+If you want to use an Apache Kafka cluster with multiple OpenNMS Horizon instances, the topic prefix can be customized by setting org.opennms.core.ipc.rpc.kafka.group.id and org.opennms.core.ipc.sink.kafka.group.id to a string value which identifies your instance.